maxwellfoley/qihardware.org/index.md

 - Cryptocurrency and Blockchain Software & Hardware Innovators
 - Open Source Software and Hardware Developers
 - Previous Qi Hardware Project and Community as Makes sense
-- Ethusiasts of Cryptocurrency, China and Shenzhen
+- Enthusiasts of Cryptocurrency, China and Shenzhen

 ### Brief history